SanKalp4/Classification-Projects/Online Travel Agency Booking Classification/readME.md

 2. Inflated accuracy due to the charecteristic of the dataset needs to be treated accordingly.

-3.  * a.
-Calculate Click-Through Rates and Conversion Rates.
+3.  *  Calculate Click-Through Rates and Conversion Rates.

-    * b.
-How do property review score and property star rating affect click-through and conversion rates?
+    *  How do property review score and property star rating affect click-through and conversion rates?
 Compare the effects of different levels of these variables.